September 7, 2016 • Ocean Facts

 Yes, you read that right—there is a shark that can walk on land.
 The incredible epaulette shark is not only a perfectly capable swimmer, but it can also “walk” between coral heads at low tide, along the seafloor, and even on land when needed.
 For that reason, it is often called the “walking shark.”

-An epaulette shark (Hemiscyllium ocellatum). © Jim Capaldi / CC-BY-2.0
+An epaulette shark (Hemiscyllium ocellatum), one of several walking shark species. © Jim Capaldi / CC-BY-2.0

 There are a couple of impressive evolutionary adaptations at work here.
 First is the ability to walk.
 The environments that epaulette sharks inhabit are complex, shallow, obstacle-filled coral reef systems.
 In order to successfully navigate the cracks and crevices of this habitat while pursuing their prey (crustaceans, worms, and small fish), epaulette sharks evolved the ability to walk along the seafloor using an undulating, crawling motion.
 This movement is possible through evolutionary adaptations in their pectoral and pelvic fins that have increased their range of motion and functionality as “feet.”
 Even though they can swim just fine, these sharks are often seen ably walking along the seafloor or across the reef.